 As Karen began thinking about Center for Family Health’s need, she knew there had to be a way to quickly and easily meet the financial request that was presented.
 With all of her involvement in the community, Karen knew she could call ten people and ask them to write $1,000 checks, but she also figured she knew 100 women who would each give $100.
 She began making phone calls and scheduled a meeting.
 At that first meeting, in one hour, a group of Karen’s friends heard the story and each wrote checks to the Center for Family Health, resulting in a $12,800 donation, more than requested, to supply new mothers with the simplest need: a crib.

 Karen recognized that she was on to something special and that it too was in its own infancy and needed to be nurtured to grow.
 She founded the first 100+ Women Who Care and scheduled quarterly meetings.
 The rules were simple, any member could present a need in the community, the need had to be immediate and the money had to remain local.
 The idea was that a worthy cause benefits many in the community.

 Karen’s legacy lives on through the expansion of 100+ Chapters throughout the world.
-There are now more than 490 chapters either fully operational or under development and they include women, men, people, kids, and teens chapters.
+There are now more than 750 chapters either fully operational (550) or under development (more than 200) and they include women, men, people, kids, and teens chapters.
 Karen saw people for their strengths and realized that when 100 or more people come together in a room, each person becomes a powerful force for doing good work while lifting up your community.
 We are each strong in our own right, but together we are stronger.
 Karen knew this, applauded it and was so very proud of 100+ Women Who Care.